PoisotLab/ms_metaweb_perspectives/README.md

 Grants and Discovery Accelerator Supplement programs.
 MJF is supported by an NSERC PDF and an RBC Post-Doctoral Fellowship.

-**Conflict of interest:** The authors have no conflict interests to disclose
+**Conflict of interest:** The authors have no conflict of interests to disclose

 **Authors' contributions:** TS, and TP conceived the ideas discussed in the manuscript.
 All authors contributed to writing and editing the manuscript.